mclausen/Cloud.Platform.Foundation/samples/02-ado-terraform-pr-comments/Readme.md

 2. Run `./Build-PullRequestADOTask.ps1`

 ## Using the Pull Request Comment file
+### Using file directly
-After a successfull build you can copy paste the `pull-request-comment-inline.yaml` to your repository directly.
+After a successfull build you can copy paste the `build/pull-request-comment-inline.yaml` to your repository directly.

+### Reference the task from within your own pipeline
-or you can reference the task file from the github repo directly and stay updated, with fixes
+You can reference the task file from the github repo directly and stay updated.

 ``` yaml
 resources: